 Suvidha – The community hygiene centre

-The community centre caters to over 1,500 people in the slum.
+The centre today caters to more than 7,500 people within the slum.